gowtham551/git_ansible/Git/command.md

----create a new repository on the command line---
+# create a new repository on the command line

 ### echo "# practice" >> README.md
 ### git init